Cisco-Talos/clamav-documentation/src/manual/Usage/Configuration.md

 chown clamav /var/log/freshclam.log
 ```

+>  _Tip_: If SELinux is enabled you probably need to set the right SELinux context on this newly created file, otherwise freshclam service won't be able to access this file.
+On Redhat-like systems, you should do `restorecon /var/log/freshclam.log`.

 Now you *should* edit the configuration file `freshclam.conf` and point the *UpdateLogFile* directive to the log file.
 Finally, to run `freshclam` in the daemon mode, execute:

 ```bash